SolidLabResearch/WhatsInAPod/content/document_centric.md

 over the entire pod.
-Whereas these alternative APIs can alleviate part of the _context_ and _performance_ constraints of the main API, they come with challenges to implement _permissions_ and to adequately model _provenance_ and _trust_ in their responses.
+Whereas these alternative APIs can alleviate part of the _context_ and _performance_ constraints of the main API, they come with challenges to implement _policies_ and to adequately model _provenance_ and _trust_ in their responses.

 Crucially, such alternative APIs are always derived from the main API,